activeyawcontrol/simrig-evolution/README.md

 * Sparco P310
 * SimCore STD24-WS

-Purchased January 2021

 Notes:
 * I had to do a lot of thinking ahead of time to figure out what buttons should do what

 Review: this thing is awesome.
 The details are better covered by Boosted Media and GT Greg so I'll just link to those.
 It was a long wait but 100% worth it.
 I had to do a lot of planning to figure out what to label each button, because they will pre-print labels for all the functions you want and put them in the right place.
 I also wired up the physical buttons on the P310 afterwards (aka the "NOS 1" and "NOS 2" buttons).
+I use those for Crew Chief.

 Reference material:
 * Boosted Media's STD24-WS review